What is E. coli infection?

-In a few cases, E. coli can cause a serious and sometimes fatal illness called hemolytic uremic syndrome (HUS) which can result in kidney failure, anemia and internal bleeding.
-HUS can be especially harmful for young children, the elderly, people with weakened immune systems, and pregnant women.
+In some cases, E. coli can cause a serious and sometimes fatal illness called hemolytic uremic syndrome (HUS) which can result in kidney failure, anemia and internal bleeding.
+HUS can be especially harmful for young children, the elderly, people with weakened immune systems and pregnant women.

 Where does the disease come from?

-E. coli can be found in the stomachs and feces of many healthy animals including cattle, goats, sheep, deer, and elk.
+E. coli is present in the intestines and feces of many healthy animals including cattle, goats, sheep, deer and elk.

 During the butchering process, E. coli sometimes gets onto the surface of the meat.
 Whole cuts of meat such as steaks or roasts usually only have E. coli on the surface, which makes the E. coli easier to kill by cooking.

-E. coli are also sometimes found in other foods including fruits and vegetables, as well as in unpasteurized milk, juice, cider, and untreated water.
+E. coli are also sometimes found in other foods including fruits and vegetables, as well as in unpasteurized milk products, juice, cider and untreated or contaminated drinking water.

 How do I avoid getting sick?

 To reduce the risk of E. coli infection:

 - Refrigerate or freeze meat as soon as possible after buying it